ElieA99/Nodemailer/README.md

-You need to turn ON less Secure Apps in Gmail setting to be able to send mails
+You need to turn ON less Secure Apps in Gmail settings to be able to send mails